Napoleonic looting of art: Spain

 During and after the Peninsular War, hundreds of artworks were seized from Spain, continuing until the first abdication of Napoleon in 1814.
 Denon again selected works, including some by Bartolomé Esteban Murillo, Francisco de Zurbarán, and Diego Velázquez, to send to Paris for display.

 With Joseph Bonaparte enthroned in Spain, most of the works came from the Spanish royal collection and were stored at the Prado in Madrid, although the Spanish administration was able to delay their shipment until 1813.
-From El Escorial palace, Horace Sébastiani and Jean-de-Dieu Soult claimed many Spanish paintings, particularly Murillos, while the general Armagnac claimed mostly Dutch works from the collection.
+From El Escorial palace, General Horace Sébastiani and Marshal Jean-de-Dieu Soult claimed many Spanish paintings, particularly Murillos, while General Jean Barthélemy Darmagnac claimed mostly Dutch works from the collection.
 Soult took so many Spanish paintings for himself that his collection eventually made up a significant portion of the Louvre's "Spanish gallery" after his death.

 In 1812, French control of Spain began to collapse following the Battle of Salamanca.
-Joseph Bonaparte tried to flee, and his first attempt at flight included an enormous baggage train of looted objects from the Spanish royal collection.
-After the 1813 Battle of Vitoria, Joseph abandoned the artworks and fled with his cavalry.
+King Joseph tried to flee, and his first attempt at flight included an enormous baggage train of looted objects from the Spanish royal collection.
+After the Battle of Vitoria in 1813, Joseph abandoned the artworks and fled with his army.
 British troops captured almost 250 of the abandoned paintings, and held a public auction to disperse some of the captured art.
 The Duke of Wellington himself sent around 165 to England.
-The Duke apparently offered to return the paintings to Ferdinand VII after the wars.
-Ferdinand declined the offer and allowed the Duke keep the paintings, most of which are now on display at Apsley House.
+The Duke apparently offered to return the paintings to King Ferdinand VII after the wars.
+Ferdinand declined the offer and in gratitude allowed the Duke keep the paintings, most of which are now on display at Apsley House.